A Guide to Water Pressure

 What Causes Low Water Pressure in Showers?

-Low pressure isolated to your shower might indicate that the problem is specific to this area.
+If the rest of your home seems fine but low pressure is isolated to your shower, it might indicate a problem specific to that area.
 Common causes of low water pressure in showers include:

 - Old low-flow showerheads: These old designs were meant to help economise water, but this can mean they are very weak, especially if they have been in use for a while.